6 Ways to Create Emphasis in a Painting

 mize cows

 I chose the cow looking at the viewer as my focal point and painted his face in slightly cooler tones than the foliage around him.
-I also used parts of the surroundings to “point” towards his face (like the branches, for example).
+I also used parts of the surroundings to “point” toward his face (like the branches, for example).

 From my own experience I know it’s best to always look for pre-existing emphasis within your own subject matter—and when it’s there, make sure to use it!

-When it’s not, be creative and find a way to create your own emphasis using contrast, directional lines, or any one of the other methods mentioned above.
+When it’s not, be creative and find a way to create your own emphasis using contrast, directional lines, or any of the other methods mentioned above.